ucy-coast/cs452-sp24-instructor/assignments/hw4/README.md

 ## Sharding Hotel App

-In this assignment, we will delve into the application of sharding to scale the memory capacity of individual services.
-While we've previously explored scaling out services through replication, replication only increases the compute capacity of microservices by adding more container instances per microservice to manage a higher request volume.
-However, each microservice instance has a finite dataset capacity, constrained by the available memory (and/or storage) on its respective node.
-In this assignment, you will leverage sharding as a solution to overcome these memory capacity limitations.
+In this assignment, we will apply sharding to scale the memory capacity of individual services.
+We've previously explored scaling out services through replication, which increases the compute capacity of microservices by adding more container instances per microservice to manage a higher request volume.
+However, each microservice instance can accommodate only a limited amount of data, restricted by the available memory (and/or storage) on its respective node.
+In this assignment, you will leverage sharding as a solution to overcome this memory capacity limitation.

-Specifically, you will apply sharding to the `frontend` and `profile` microservices to scale the memory capacity of the `profile` microservice.
+Specifically, you will implement sharding logic in the `frontend` and `profile` microservices to scale out the memory capacity of the `profile` microservice.

 #### Extend the Profile Microservice for Sharding